Warbo/chriswarbo-net/unfinished/tailcalljs.md

 We can only nest calls like this to a finite-depth before exhausting the memory.
 Most languages bail out much earlier than that, after 100 or 1000 levels.

-Why is this naive?
+Why is this naïve?
 Well, the above execution path is clearly equivalent (ignoring backtraces, exception handling, etc.) to the following:

 ```
 foo();